kebaldwi/DNAC-TEMPLATES/LABS/LAB4-Composite-Template/README.md

 In this section will go through the flow involved in creating a deployable Composite Template from an IOS configuration script for a Catalyst switch linking it to a Switch profile and deploy it through DNAC using provisioning workflows.

 ## General Information
+As DNA Center can be used for not only Plug and Play but also Day N or Ongoing Templates customers will start by building out an Onboarding Template which typically deploys only enough information to bring the device up initially.
+While it might include the entire configuration for a traditional network device, this is better served by Day N Templates and for more flexibility Composite Templates. as they can be used to apply ongoing changes and to allow device modifications after initial deployment.
+This lab section will focus on Day N templates to be built as regular templates within DNA Center.

+Another important consideration is that part of a typical configuration would include some lines of code which will be built out with the *Design >Network Settings >* application within DNA Center.
+If the Design component is used you should **not** deploy the same feature from cli code in a template to configure the device.
+Its a decision you have to make upfront and avoids a lot of lines in the templates and allows for a more UI centric configuration which is easier to maintain.

+As a guidance try and use **Design Settings** for as much of the configurations as you can leaving Templates light and nimble for configurations which might change ongoing.

+## Lab Section 1 - DNA Center Design Preparation
+While a more extensive set of settings can be built out for a deployment at this time we will limit the configuration to the minimal necessary to perform this step building off the completed tasks in lab 2.

+## Lab Section 2 - DNA Center Day N Template Preparation
+You can create Day N Templates within the ***Templating Tool*** within **DNA Center**.
+Go to the ***Templating Tool*** to complete the next task.
+Initially, we will keep things pretty simple and deploy one Day N regular template.
+Once the process has been discussed in detail we will build on this within the next labs.

+### Step 1 - ***Create a Day N Template***
+Download and import a simple Day N Template in the Templating tool using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/2125templates/Platinum_AAA_Template.json">⬇︎Platinum_AAA_Template.json⬇︎</a> file.
+If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/Platinum_AAA_Template.txt">⬇︎Platinum_AAA_Template.txt⬇︎</a> located within this lab.

+## General Information
 This lab is under development please come back soon.
 ETA for delivery June 2021.